CommReteris/rawnind_jddc/docs/.ai/partition parts I & II .md

 - **Better Testability**: Each component can now be tested independently
 - **Enhanced Reusability**: Training classes can be used across different contexts
 - **Cleaner Dependencies**: Explicit package boundaries make dependencies visible and manageable
+- **Import Consistency**: All modules now use consistent import patterns

 ### 📊 **Current Status:**

-- **Training Package**: ✅ Complete (all major classes extracted)
+- **Training Package**: ✅ Complete (all major classes extracted and imports updated)
-- **Inference Package**: ✅ Complete (all components extracted from abstract_trainer.py)
+- **Inference Package**: ✅ Complete (all components extracted and imports updated)
-- **Dataset Package**: 🔄 In Progress (base classes created, specific implementations pending)
+- **Dataset Package**: ✅ Complete (all dataset classes extracted and imports updated)
-- **Dependencies Package**: ✅ Complete (shared utilities organized)
+- **Dependencies Package**: ✅ Complete (shared utilities organized and imports updated)
-- **Tools Reorganization**: ⏳ Pending
+- **Tools Reorganization**: ✅ Complete (inference tools moved to dedicated package)
-- **Import Updates**: ⏳ Pending
+- **Import Updates**: ✅ Complete (all imports updated to new package structure)
-- **Test Migration**: ⏳ Pending
+- **Test Migration**: 🔄 In Progress (acceptance tests added, unit tests being updated)

+### 🔧 **Issues Resolved:**

+1. **Missing Import Fix**: Fixed missing `utilities` import in `base_dataset.py`
+2. **Circular Import Handling**: Resolved circular imports in inference modules
+3. **Package Dependencies**: Updated all inter-package dependencies to use new structure

-The refactoring has made significant progress with the foundational package structure established and core training functionality successfully extracted.
-The codebase is now much more modular and maintainable, setting the stage for completing the dataset extraction and finalizing the reorganization.
+The refactoring has made significant progress with the foundational package structure established, core functionality successfully extracted, and all imports updated to use the new modular structure.
+The codebase is now much more modular and maintainable, with comprehensive acceptance tests ensuring the new structure works correctly.

-Would you like me to continue with extracting the remaining dataset classes from `rawds.py` or focus on another aspect of the refactoring?
+The next logical step would be to complete the test migration and begin removing the old monolithic files, but the core refactoring work outlined in the original plan has been largely completed.